nvim-lualine/lualine.nvim/README.md

                    --   padding = { left = left_padding, right = right_padding }

+      fmt = nil,   -- Format function, formats the component's output.
+                   -- This function receives two arguments:
+                   -- - string that is going to be displayed and --   that can be changed, enhanced and etc.
-      fmt = nil,   -- Format function, formats the component's output. on_click = nil, -- takes a function that is called when component is clicked with mouse.
+                   -- - context object with information you might --   need.
+E.g. tabnr if used with tabs. on_click = nil, -- takes a function that is called when component is clicked with mouse.
                    -- the function receives several arguments
                    -- - number of clicks incase of multiple clicks